Emma Stebbins: Later years

 Stebbins and Cushman lived together for 12 years before returning to the United States after Cushman was diagnosed with breast cancer.
 Stebbins had stopped working in order to care for Cushman, until her death in 1876.

+Stebbins lived at 20 West 16th Street in New York City for the last six years of her life.
 Stebbins spent nearly the rest of her life writing Cushman's biography, Charlotte Cushman: Her Letters and Memories of Her Life, and died on October 25, 1882, from lung disease.
 She was buried in Green-Wood Cemetery in Brooklyn.

 Works

 Stebbins was a neoclassical sculptor and made about two dozen small-scale marble statues and two public works in bronze.
 Unlike the majority of her peers, Stebbins enjoyed making smaller pieces and liked to do all of her carving herself.

-In 1842, some of Stebbins’ work was featured at the National Academy of Design in New York.
+In 1842, some of Stebbins' work was featured at the National Academy of Design in New York.
 She was also nominated to be an associate member of the group, which was open to amateurs.
-However, Stebbins’ election was nullified after an unspecified breach in procedure.
+However, Stebbins' election was nullified after an unspecified breach in procedure.
 Her name was never resubmitted.

-In 1847, Stebbins’ submitted oil copies to be displayed at the Pennsylvania Academy of Fine Arts.
+In 1847, Stebbins' submitted oil copies to be displayed at the Pennsylvania Academy of Fine Arts.

-While Stebbins lived in Rome, she completed a number of statues including The Lotus Eater (1857-60), which was commissioned by British sculptor John Gibson, and Industry (1859) and Commerce (1859), which were both commissioned by Charles Heckscher.
+While Stebbins lived in Rome, she completed a number of statues including The Lotus Eater (1857–60), which was commissioned by British sculptor John Gibson, and Industry (1859) and Commerce (1859), which were both commissioned by Charles Heckscher.
 Industry and Commerce were both displayed at the Goupil & Cie gallery in New York in 1860.

 In 1860, Stebbins also completed a bust of Cushman, her lifelong partner.
 Later in life, the bust was a popular request for replication.

 In the 1860s, Stebbins completed The Treaty of Henry Hudson with the Indians (1860), Sandalphon (1861), Satan (1862), and Christopher Columbus (1867).
 Christopher Columbus was the only life-sized marble piece that Stebbins created.